Fairly Allocating Many Goods with Few Queries: Any Number of Agents

-First, we consider the class of valuations where a subset of larger size is always weakly preferred to a subset of smaller size.
+The next class of utilities that we consider is the class where a subset of larger size is always weakly preferred to a subset of smaller size.
 In other words, getting a larger bundle cannot make an agent worse off.
-This class of valuations applies to settings where all of the goods are roughly equally valuable and there are only minor differences within each agent's values for the goods.
-While this is a rather restricted class of valuations, the valuation used by \citet{PR18} to show that computing an EFX allocation takes an exponential number of queries in the worst case belongs to this class.
+This class of utilities applies to settings where all of the goods are roughly equally valuable and there are only minor differences within each agent's utilities for the goods.
+While this is a rather restricted class of utilities, the utility function used by \citet{PlautRo20} to show that computing an EFX allocation takes an exponential number of queries in the worst case belongs to this class.
 The following result says that if we relax the fairness notion to EF1, then it is possible to compute a fair allocation using a much smaller number of queries that does not even depend on the number of goods and is only quadratic in the number of agents.

-\begin{theorem} For any number of agents with monotonic valuations such that $u_i(G_1)\leq u_i(G_2)$ for all $i$ and all $G_1,G_2\subseteq G$ with $|G_1|<|G_2|$, there exists a deterministic algorithm that computes an EF1 allocation using $O(n^2)$ queries in the worst case. \end{theorem}
+\begin{theorem} For any number of agents with monotonic utilities with the property that $u_i(G_1)\leq u_i(G_2)$ for all $i$ and all $G_1,G_2\subseteq G$ with $|G_1|<|G_2|$, there exists a deterministic algorithm that computes an EF1 allocation using $O(n^2)$ queries in the worst case. \end{theorem}

 \begin{proof} Let $q=\lfloor m/n\rfloor$ and $r=m-nq$.
 Divide the goods arbitrarily into $n$ bundles of $q$ goods and $r$ leftover goods.
 Order the agents in arbitrary order, and let each of the first $n-r$ agents choose the bundle for which she has the most value among the remaining bundles.
 Then, give each of the remaining $r$ agents one of the remaining bundles along with one of the $r$ leftover goods.
 Since we only need to know the value of the agents for at most $n$ bundles, the algorithm can be implemented using $O(n^2)$ queries.